mfkiwl/THAMES/DISCLAIMER.md

 software is used.

-The U.S. Department of Commerce makes no warranty, expressed or implied, to users of MicroChar, and accepts no responsibility for its use.
-Users of MicroChar assume sole responsibility under Federal law for determining the appropriateness of its use in any particular application; for any conclusions drawn from the results of its use; and for any actions taken or not taken as a result of analyses performed using these tools.
+The U.S. Department of Commerce makes no warranty, expressed or implied, to users of THAMES, and accepts no responsibility for its use.
+Users of THAMES assume sole responsibility under Federal law for determining the appropriateness of its use in any particular application; for any conclusions drawn from the results of its use; and for any actions taken or not taken as a result of analyses performed using these tools.
 All results should be